carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

 - Replicate and import the database from one environment into another environment
 - Create a db dump export on a remote environment for development
 - Download a copy of the app/etc/env.php file from a given environment
+- Create a remote db backup of a given environment and store it locally
+- Create a remote media backup of a given environment and store it locally

 ### Magento Cloud Docker
 - Initialize a local Magento Cloud Docker environment that's an exact replica, including database and images, of a remote Magento Cloud Commerce environment